SD6103/13Sept_Sahil/Bootstrap/Questions.md

 => Key features of flexbox in bootstrap 4 :

-• Direction : control tje direction in which items are placed in the flex container.
+• Direction : control the direction in which items are placed in the flex container.

 • Alignmnemt : Align items within the flex container align both the main axis and cross axis.

-• Order : Chanfe the visual order of items without changing their source order.
+• Order : Change the visual order of items without changing their source order.

 i> Display flex :